 Authenticity is associated with greater wellbeing, happiness, engagement, innovation, and retention.
 Authentic leaders are passionate about inspiring and empowering others.
 They self-know and self-show (with skill).

 Authenticity at work is related to better colleague relations, higher levels of trust, greater productivity, more positive working environments and greater work-related satisfaction.
 In practice, authentic managers show their values through their words and actions, create a climate where people can be themselves, finds ways to share their vulnerability, and model their humanity in communications.

 The best managers/leaders have a growth mindset for themselves and their teams.
 They identify and use the unique strengths of their team to deliver performance.
-They prioritize attracting, growing, retaining, and exporting talent for the benefit of the team and organization.
+They prioritise attracting, growing, retaining, and exporting talent for the benefit of the team and organisation.